ballerina-attic/resiliency-circuit-breaker/README.md

 @http:configuration {basePath:"/order"}
 service<http> orderService {
-    // The CircuitBreaker parameter defines an endpoint with circuit breaker pattern
+    // The CircuitBreaker parameter defines an endpoint with the circuit breaker pattern
-    // Circuit breaker will immediately drop remote calls if the endpoint exceeded the failure threshold endpoint<resiliency:CircuitBreaker> circuitBreakerEP {
+    // The circuit breaker immediately drop remote calls if the endpoint exceeds the failure threshold endpoint<resiliency:CircuitBreaker> circuitBreakerEP {
         // Circuit Breaker should be initialized with HTTP Client, failure threshold and reset timeout
-        // HTTP client could be any HTTP endpoint that have risk of failure
+        // HTTP client could be any HTTP endpoint that has risk of failure
         // Failure threshold should be 0 and 1
-        // reset timeout for circuit breaker should be in milliseconds create resiliency:CircuitBreaker(create http:HttpClient("http://localhost:9092", null),
+        // The reset timeout for the circuit breaker should be in milliseconds create resiliency:CircuitBreaker(create http:HttpClient("http://localhost:9092", null),
                                          0.2, 20000);
     }